Keystone Retaining Walls in Auckland

 Steep Section Needs a Tall Retaining Wall

 Your hillside section has a steep bank that needs holding back to create a usable building platform or outdoor area.
-A geogrid-reinforced keystone wall provides the structural strength for heights over 1.5 metres, engineered to handle the soil pressure and surcharge loads on your specific site.
+A geogrid-reinforced keystone wall has the structural strength for heights over 1.5 metres, engineered for the soil pressure and surcharge loads on your specific site.

 2